rusefi/rusefi_documentation/FAQ/Dev-Tips.md

 ### Errors

-cannot move location counter backwards (from 0000000020020018 to 0000000020020000)
+`cannot move location counter backwards (from 0000000020020018 to 0000000020020000)`
-means out of memory
+This means that rusEFI is out of memory.
-down at the end of engine_controller.cpp there's a dummy array that keeps track of how much free space we have
-you can shrink that to make it fit
+Down at the end of engine_controller.cpp there's a dummy array that keeps track of how much free space we have.
+You can shrink that to give your code room to fit.

 ### Testing

 All tests are run in one instance, but each test gets its own EngineTestHelper, which calls commonInitEngineController, so your objects need to gracefully handle being initiated multiple times.
-For CONFIG(...) to work in tests, you need a DECLARE_ENGINE_PTR; in the class declaration, then an INJECT_ENGINE_REFERENCE(&myObject); during init some time
+For CONFIG(...) to work in tests, you need a DECLARE_ENGINE_PTR; in the class declaration, then an INJECT_ENGINE_REFERENCE(&myObject), at some point during init.
-time doesn't pass in tests
-you have to manually pass time
-if you want time to pass, that is
+Time doesn't pass in tests.
+If you need time to pass, you have to do it manually.
+Example:
 `timeNowUs += MS2US(15);`